Learn how to grow sage… It’s easier than you think!

 These various sage types cater to different tastes and preferences, making them a valuable addition to any herb garden or culinary endeavor.
 Whether you’re a gourmet chef or an herbal enthusiast, there’s a sage variety suited to your needs.

-Preparing for Sage Planting
+Prepare for Sage Planting

 Choosing the Right Location to Grow Sage

-Before you embark on the journey of growing sage, it’s crucial to select the optimal location for your sage plants.
 The success of your sage garden largely depends on finding the perfect spot that meets its specific sunlight needs and other considerations.

 - Full Sun – Sage plants thrive in full sun, which typically means they need at least 6 to 8 hours of direct sunlight daily.
 When choosing a location for your sage garden, prioritize spots that receive abundant sunlight throughout the day.
 This ample sunshine promotes vigorous growth, enhances flavor, and minimizes the risk of fungal issues like powdery mildew.